About Heritage Revived

 (As a busy mom, I’ve found that many homesteading sites do not always make things accessible for the actual time I have in my day.
 I’m on a mission to change that.)

-A great deal of my personal inspiration comes through interviews and audio recordings of grandparents, neighbors and others in our rural area who have provided valuable insight into the “then versus now” of daily life.
+A great deal of my personal inspiration comes through experience with my own grandparents (and great-grandparents through the years), neighbors and others in our rural area who have provided valuable insight into the “then versus now” of daily life.

-Heritage Revived is an attempt to teach practical, small-scale homesteading, simple living and self-sufficiency concepts on a beginner level, right alongside our family’s learning curve – as we appreciate and cultivate age-old traditions in a modern world.
+Heritage Revived is an attempt to teach practical, small-scale homesteading concepts, simple living and self-sufficiency concepts on a beginner level, right alongside our family’s learning curve – as we appreciate and cultivate age-old traditions in a modern world.

 Red, orange and pink sunset over the homestead